fzyzcjy/flutter_portal/README.md

 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | <img width="300px" alt="Screenshot 2020-10-04 at 22 20 30" src="doc/contextual_menu.png"> | <img src="doc/onboarding_view.gif" alt="Discovery example" style="300px"> |

-## Usage
+## 🧭 Usage

+1. Install it.
+Follow the [standard](https://docs.flutter.dev/development/packages-and-plugins/using-packages) procedure of installing this package.
+The simplest way may be `flutter pub add flutter_portal`.
-1. Add the [Portal] widget.
+2. Add the [Portal] widget.
 For example, place it above `MaterialApp`.
 Only one [Portal] is needed per app.
-2. Use [PortalTarget]s whenever you want to show some overlays.
+3. Use [PortalTarget]s whenever you want to show some overlays.

-## Tutorial: Show a contextual menu
+## 📚 Tutorial: Show a contextual menu

 In this example, we will see how we can use flutter_portal to show a menu after clicking on a `RaisedButton`.